 • Gradually, introduce a gauze-covered finger and gently scrub the teeth with a circular motion.

 • Finally, once your pet is used to brushing, introduce the use of pet toothpaste in liquid or paste form.
 Most of these contain chlorhexidine or stannous fluoride – ask your veterinarian for his recommendations.
 Don’t use human toothpaste, as it can upset your pet’s stomach.
-Your veterinarian may also advise the use of an antiseptic spray or rinse after brushing.
+Your vet may also advise the use of an antiseptic spray or rinse after brushing.

 Don't forget a yearly dental checkup

-Doing your best to ensure that your cat receives the proper diet and regular brushing at home will help maintain his teeth and gums in top condition.
+Doing your best to ensure that your dog receives the proper diet and regular brushing at home will help maintain his teeth and gums in top condition.
 To provide optimum dental care at home, you need to start with a clean bill of dental health.
 That’s where your pet’s veterinarian comes in.